Play therapists use play as a communication tool to help children understand their world and deal with emotional distress and trauma

 You'll need an accredited postgraduate qualification from either the British Association of Play Therapists (BAPT) or Play Therapy UK (PTUK) to qualify as a play therapist.
 Both these organisations hold a voluntary register of qualified play therapists accredited by the Professional Standards Authority.

-To get a place on a course, you'll usually need a degree-level qualification in a subject such as teaching, social work, nursing, psychology, occupational therapy, childhood studies or a related area, as well as at least two years direct experience of working with children and young adolescents in a developmental role.
+To get a place on a postgraduate course, you'll usually need a relevant degree and/or professional qualification in a subject such as psychology, social work, education, teaching, nursing, childhood studies or health and social care.

 Entry requirements vary between courses, so check directly with course providers.

+Courses include a mix of academic learning and supervised clinical placements.
 Personal therapy is included as a requirement during training for BAPT-recognised courses, and it's recommended that you continue with this once you're qualified.
 The purpose of this therapy is to increase your self-awareness and emotional resilience, as working with children who are in emotional distress or have experienced trauma can be difficult to cope with.

 As you'll be working with children, you'll need an enhanced criminal records check.
+You will also need an occupational health check and personal indemnity insurance (normally through membership of the relevant professional body).

 Skills